julietrajan/demo1/project-files/folder2/video.md

 category: "Comic"
 sub-category: "Security"
 ---
-## Introduction to the Line of Business Extension Game

 Welcome to the **Line of Business Extension Game**!
 This interactive game is designed to help you understand the flow of data through a business solution using various Azure services.
 You'll be able to drag and drop icons representing different Azure services onto a canvas, simulating how data moves and is processed within a business environment.